fran07981/ece5760finalproject/README.md

-# ece5760finalproject
+# ECE 5760 Final Project: Modeling Thermal Distribution
-ECE 5760 Final Project: Modeling Thermal Distribution
+by: Guadalupe, Franny, and Nikitha (all MEng students at Cornell University)

 Hi!
 If you want to run the Graphics Tests, you need GLUT and OpenGL.
 Just update the bash scrip with the location of these two libraries with <your path>: